 - 1. Providing for existing and additional community and/or stock drinking water supplies. - 2.
-Setting environmental flows to sustain environmental, recreational and cultural values present within the Hurunui, Waiau and Jed river systems. - Allocating water to ensure existing abstractors retain access to water at a similar reliability to that which they currently enjoy, while also providing access to additional water at higher flows to support further irrigation development. - 4.
-Managing groundwater in an integrated way with surface water. - Managing the cumulative effects from non-point source discharges from existing and new land uses through best nutrient management practises, to ensure nutrient concentration in the mainstems of the Hurunui and Waiau rivers are maintained at current levels and improved over time. - 6.
+Setting environmental flows to sustain environmental, recreational and cultural values present within the Hurunui, Waiau and Jed river systems. - 3.
+Allocating water to ensure existing abstractors retain access to water at a similar reliability to that which they currently enjoy, while also providing access to additional water at higher flows to support further irrigation development. - 4.
+Managing groundwater in an integrated way with surface water. - 5.
+Managing the cumulative effects from non-point source discharges from existing and new land uses to ensure nutrient concentration in the mainstems of the Hurunui and Waiau rivers are maintained at current levels and improved over time. - 6.
 Providing a policy and rule framework to deliver 'more water' for irrigation (with potential associated hydro-electric power development) in the areas preferred for water storage, while also setting out the preferred outcome of deferring options in other locations until further investigation has been undertaken. - 7.
-Ensuring more efficient use of water. - 7-8.
-Providing a policy and rule framework to enable hydro-electricity generation, provided this is consistent with the irrigation, environmental, recreational and cultural goals of this Plan.
+Ensuring more efficient use of water.